Stv-devl/Ping-coming-soon-page-master/README.md

 ### What I learned

-Here I learned to validate an Email form with Javascipt.
-I added an error message and change form border when have a typing error.
-If the form is empty an error message ask to "write your email"
+For this exercice i learned to validate an Email form with Javascipt.
-When the email is good a message say thank you and the form border become green.
+=> When we have a typing error we will have an error message and the border will be red => When the form is empty we will have a different error message and the border will be red => When the email is good we will have a thank you message and the border will be green

 ### Continued development